mkyybx/RSA/README.md

 16655     #e
 #the following is the content to be encrypted
 What is friendship?
 Friendship is a bridge constructed by you and me

+The program will use input.txt and key.txt to produce the encrypted file output.txt.

+Decrypting: